crised/lanelines-P1/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
+My pipeline consisted of 5 broad steps.
 First, I converted the images to grayscale, then I used the GaussianBlur function with `kernel_size=5`.

 Later, I calculated the edges using Canny function, with a `low_threshold=50` and `high_threshold=150`.